Bowel bypass syndrome

 ICD11: EB2Y

-Dermatosis with systemic symptoms in obese patients after an ileo-jejunal bypass operation.
+A dermatosis with systemic symptoms occurring in obese patients after ileo-jejunal bypass surgery.
 BADAS is one of the classic neutrophilic dermatoses.

-In about 20% of all patients undergoing ileo-jejunal bypass surgery.
+Approximately 20% of all patients who have ileojejunal bypass surgery.

-After the creation of an artificial short intestine, large parts of the small intestine are bypassed.
+After an artificial short bowel is created, large parts of the small bowel are bypassed.

-• Erythematous, coarse papules and pustules, which are located on the trunk as well as on the upper and lower extremities
+• Erythematous, coarse papules and pustules localised to the trunk as well as the upper and lower extremities

-• Flu-like symptoms, joint complaints (due to circulating immune complexes and cryoglobulins) cryoglobulinemia, tendinitis
+• Flu-like symptoms, joint symptoms (due to circulating immune complexes and cryoglobulins) cryoglobulinemia, tendinitis

-• The disease can be associated with xerosis cutis, erythema nodosum and acrodermatitis-enteropathica-like skin changes
+• The disease may be associated with xerosis cutis, erythema nodosum and acrodermatitis enteropathica-like skin lesions

 • Histopathological findings

-Noticeably many neutrophil granulocytes, papillary edema, sometimes indicated subepidermal vesicle formation, pustules, necrotising vasculitis.
+Suspiciously many neutrophilic granulocytes, papillary oedema, sometimes suggested subepidermal vesicle formation, pustules, necrotising vasculitis.

 1. Ahmed AR , Drenick E. Cutaneous immunofluorescence studies in bowel bypass syndrome.
 Clin Exp Dermatol 1982;7:477-83.